-What You Eat Doesn't Change How Your Vagina Smells
+What Food You Eat Doesn't Change How Your Vagina Smells

-What do garlic, onions, asparagus and pineapple have in common?
-They're all foods with distinct funk that have been blamed for unpleasant vaginal odor.
+What do fish, onions, tomatoes, seafood and pineapple have in common?
+They're all foods with a distinct stink that have been blamed for an unpleasant-smelling vagina.
 Some lifestyle blogs and influencers make unfounded claims about the link between what you eat and how your vagina smells or tastes.

-However, medical experts say there's no evidence to support these claims.
+However, medical experts say there's no evidence to support these claims of foods making your vag smell differently, for better or worse.
 Kecia Gaither, M.D., is board-certified in OB-GYN and maternal-fetal medicine and director of perinatal services/maternal-fetal medicine at NYC Health + Hospitals/Lincoln in the Bronx in New York City.
 She said she's unaware of a single scientific study confirming a link between diet and vaginal scent or taste.

 "There really isn't a lot of data to suggest that particular foods influence vaginal odors," agreed Mary Jane Minkin, M.D., a clinical professor of obstetrics, gynecology and reproductive sciences at the Yale University School of Medicine.